Asimov-Chuang/DeepHalo/6ydQ-3.md

 [5]De Peuter S, Zhu S, Guo Y, Howes A, Kaski S. Preference learning of latent decision utilities with a human-like model of preferential choice.
 Advances in Neural Information Processing Systems, 37:123608-36, 2024

+Our primary area is machine learning for sciences (e.g., climate, health, life sciences, physics, social sciences).
+Transparent understanding of human decision-making processes is very important in social sciences and medical fields.
+In addition, establishing more reasonable preference models is also an important part of commonly used algorithms such as RLHF.
+Therefore, we believe that our article is very suitable for this primary area.

 **Clarifications:**
 - We will explain the ‘Featureless setting’ further by elaborating on ‘items without access to their features’.